Board of Directors

 She has been an adjunct professor of theater at Vassar College, Chatham College and McGill University.
 Ostrow holds a B.A. from Vassar College and an MFA from the Yale School of Drama.

-Carol is proud to be a member of the executive committee on the Board of the National Psoriasis Foundation, where she is committed to the goal of eradicating this auto immune disease.
+Carol is chair of the audit committee and a member of the executive and governance committees at the National Psoriasis Foundation.
 She is a member of the Board of Trustees of Vassar College, where she chairs the development committee and serves on the Yale School of Drama Board of Advisors.
 She also co-chairs the board of the Sag Harbor Partnership, a working civic organization dedicated to preserving the natural, historic and cultural life of this unique American village.

 Carol is married to Michael Graff, a managing director at Warburg Pincus, LLC.
 They have four adult children: daughters Anabel, a writer, Emily, an editor, Candace, a public defender and son, Jesse a strategic analyst in finance.
 She and her family count Pittsburgh, London, Montreal and, now, New York City once again, as home.